This post may contain affiliate links. Please read my disclosure policy.

 - ½ lemon, cut into wedges

-- Slice the zucchini into coins about 1/2-inch wide; put them in a bowl with the onion and toss with enough rice flour to coat evenly.
+- Slice the zucchini into coins about 1/2-inch wide.
+Put them in a bowl with the onion and toss with the rice flour to coat evenly.

 - Heat a 12-inch (preferably non-stick) skillet over medium high heat until hot.
 Pour in the olive oil and heat until it just begins to shimmer.

 - Put the zucchini-onion mixture and lemon slices into the pan, cut side down.
-Season with a generous pinch of salt and cook undisturbed for 2 or 3 minutes, until the zucchini turns dark golden brown on one side.
+They should sizzle right away, otherwise the pan isn't hot enough yet.
+Season with a generous pinch of salt and cook undisturbed for 2 or 3 minutes, until the zucchini turn dark golden brown on one side.

 - Flip the zucchini over, either by shaking the pan or with a wooden spatula, to cook the other side.
 Add the pine nuts to the pan and sprinkle with a little more salt.

-- Remove from the heat; stir in the parsley.
+- Remove from the heat and stir in the parsley.
 Squeeze the juice from the fried lemons over the salad and serve right away topped with shaved cheese.

 I’m a food obsessed super-taster and professionally trained cook ALL about making cooking fun and doable, with easy to follow tested recipes and incredibly tasty food!
 Read more about me here.